 This course involves 5 to 7 hours self-paced pre-course work and 2 X 2.5-hour online training.
 On completion of the course, attendees can sit a short online assessment and become an Accredited Mental Health First Aider for three years.

-Custom Mental Health Workshop for Teens
+Custom Regional Mental Wellness Workshop for Teens

 A 4-hour face-to-face workshop, safeTALK is an alertness workshop preparing anyone over the age of 15, regardless of prior experience or training, to become a suicide-alert helper. safeTALK-trained helpers are an important part of suicide-safer communities who work alongside intervention resources to identify and avert suicide risks.